drexel-game-devs/Project_Folder/README.md

     Player Assets:

         Player.py - Contains code for the Player class.

+        Setup.py - a "skeleton script" that contains basic code for setting up a display in pygame.

+            V 1.0 - Designed to instantiate a player object, and handle player movement.

-Contains simple driver code that can be used to test it.
+        Player_Demo.py - A simple script that allows you to test the player class.

 Profile and Requirements: